What is Calprotectin?

 Blood and skin allergy tests won’t help diagnose the delayed reaction CMPA.
 However, testing calprotectin can help to make the right diagnosis.

 It has been proved by trials that elevated calprotectin concentrations are associated with cow’s milk allergy.
-No doubts, calprotectin levels is a useful biomarker for diagnosing CMPA and its treatment.
+No doubt, calprotectin levels are a useful biomarker for diagnosing CMPA and its treatment.

 Millions of people, both children and adults suffer from gastrointestinal infections every day.
 Some GI infections rapidly and easily resolve in a few days, other infections are potentially serious and even dangerous.